Raphaelmos/Series/Different projects/Paint Application Python/README.md

 # Possible Improvements
 This project can be upgraded by alot

-Points that come in mind for a simple Python :
+Points that come in mind for a simple Paint Python :

 - Increase the color palette by at least 10 more by having the sort of jsColors library but for Python <br>
 - Add the feature to add a image on the canvas <br>